E. K. Nayanar: Literary works

 Nayanar had been a correspondent and editor for Deshabhimani.
 He had worked in Chennai as Deshabhimani correspondent.
 He used to write a weekly column in Deshabhimani, Munnottu (Forward).

 In popular culture

 Nayanar was renowned for his humorous remarks and speeches.
 During his third term as Chief Minister, Nayanar also used to conduct a public interaction show, "Mukhya Mantriyodu Chothikyuka" ("Ask the Chief Minister") in Asianet TV channel.

 Personal life

 Nayanar married Sarada Teacher, niece of K. P. R. Gopalan in 1958.
 They had two sons and two daughters.

 Death

-Nayanar was admitted to the AIIMS on 26 April for advanced treatment of diabetes, after a brief stay at the Medical College Hospital in Thiruvananthapuram earlier.
-His condition became worse following kidney and heart failure on 6 May when he was put on the life support system.
-He died on 19 May 2004 at the age of 85.
+Nayanar was admitted to the AIIMS on 26 April for advanced treatment of diabetes, from which he suffered for a long time, after a brief stay at the Medical College Hospital in Thiruvananthapuram earlier.
+His condition became worse following a massive heart attack, which was his third, on 6 May when he was put on the life support system.
+He died on 19 May 2004 at the age of 85 after suffering from heart and kidney failure.
 He was cremated with full state honours at Payyambalam Beach, Kannur.
 He is survived by his wife, children, in-laws and grandchildren.